 A native of Dnipro, Ukraine, Dmytro has been with the World Without Orphans (WWO) movement since its inception, providing technical expertise to multiple areas.
 His journey in orphan care started with a call in his childhood to build a friendship with an orphan.
 Later Dmytro would marry his wife Tanya, who ministered to teens aging out of orphanages.
 These events ultimately led to Dmytro joining the orphan care ministry full time in 2012.
 Dmytro enjoys life in Ukraine with his lovely wife and their two sons, almost identical twins full of bright ideas and kind hearts.
 Dmytro has a passion to see children thriving and families strong, and is delighted to put his effort into the next generation.

-Communications Lead, Executive Team
+Communications Lead, Operations Team

 Karen Springs lived in Kyiv, Ukraine for over fourteen years advocating for orphaned and at-risk children and working with hundreds of adoptive families.
 Karen was a part of the team that saw the birth of the Ukraine Without Orphans movement and has partnered alongside the global WWO effort since the movement began.
 Having managed humanitarian and child advocacy projects throughout Europe, Central Asia and the Middle East with Orphan’s Promise today Karen continues as an advocate for children in families around the world.
 With a background in performing arts, production and writing, she is passionate about using those gifts to advance God’s Kingdom and see nations collaborate in solving their orphan and vulnerable children crisis through the World Without Orphans global movement.